Career, Salary and Education Information

 Listening skills.
-Models must be able to take direction from photographers and clients during photo shoots and commercials.
+Models must take direction from photographers and clients during photo shoots and commercials.

 Organizational skills.
-Models must be able to manage their portfolios and their work and travel schedules.
+Models must manage their portfolios and their work and travel schedules.

 Persistence.
 Competition for jobs is strong, and most clients have specific needs for each job, so patience and persistence are essential.